jenkins-x-plugins/jx-tekton-to-actions/README.md

 `jx-tekton-to-actions` is a small command line tool for converting [Tekton pipelines](https://tekton.dev/) into [GitHub Actions](https://github.com/features/actions).

+**NOTE** that the resulting github actions will probably need a little bit of polish and improvements

 ## Commands

 See the [jx-tekton-to-actions command reference](https://github.com/jenkins-x-plugins/jx-tekton-to-actions/blob/master/docs/cmd/jx-tekton-to-actions.md)